google/santa/README.md

 so would cause problems.
 We're happy to revisit this (or at least make it an option) if it would be useful to others.

-* Documentation: There currently isn't any.
+* Documentation: This is currently limited.

 * Tests: There aren't enough of them.